 Many things can cause a cervicogenic headache, and sometimes there's no way to figure out exactly what it was.

-CH can come from problems with the bones in your neck (vertebrae) that happen over time.
+CH can come from problems with the bones in your neck (vertebrae), joints, or neck muscles that happen over time.
 For example, people in certain jobs, like hair stylists, carpenters, and truck drivers, can get CH from the way they hold their heads when they work.

 Sometimes CH happens in people who hold their heads out in front of their bodies.
 That's called "forward head motion," and it puts extra weight on your neck and upper back.

 Because there are many types of headaches, it can be hard to be sure you have CH.
 Your doctor will examine you and ask questions about your health.
 He'll want to know what you're doing when you get the pain and where it hurts.

 Be sure to tell them if:

 These might be signs of another health problem that needs attention.

 Get emergency medical care if the headache comes on all of a sudden and is very painful, you have a stiff neck, or if you start to feel dizzy.

 To learn more about your headaches, your doctor probably will want a closer look with one or more of the following: